SharonWHLing/gtfs_bus_stop_frequency_plotter/README.md

    * Running Section 2 will produce:
      - a JPEG histogram for each bus route which shows the frequency of headways for the route, broken into 5 minute intervals, for the time range; and
      - an Excel summary table showing the frequency distribution of headways for all routes recorded.

+   Note that headways of "0 or less minutes" represent the very first bus on that route/at a bus stop.

    Sample results attached below and uploaded to the repository.

    Section 1 result: JPEG frequency graph for frequency of a route's bus arrivals at a bus stop, for the time range